Request a free quote

 Jump to:

-When you require unique parts you can’t find elsewhere, CNC machining is a process that can craft precise components for any industry.
+When you require unique parts you can’t find elsewhere, computerized numerical control (CNC) machining is a process that can craft precise components for any industry.
 With our complete manufacturing facility, high-quality materials and customization abilities, American Micro Industries can manufacture parts to match your drawing specifications.

 What Is CNC Machining?

-CNC machining, or computerized numerical control, is a process where programmed computer software controls the movements of your production equipment.
+CNC machining is a process where programmed computer software controls the movements of your production equipment.
 The technology takes a virtual design, often from a CAD program, and transforms it into a physical part made of the specific material you need, such as:

 CNC machining replaces manual labor to create precise and unique parts, no matter your industry.
 Whether you’re in the automotive, aerospace, electronics, military, medical or security sector, CNC machining will likely benefit you.
 When you demand mass-produced pieces that meet specific requirements, CNC machining can develop and deliver accurate and precise solutions.